Determining Your Native American Ancestry through DNA

 DNA data is useful information when tracing ancestry.
 It tells you from which areas of the world your ancestors came, and it can be a helpful guide for further research.
 DNA is a testable link to your past.

-With the right additional documentation, DNA can assist you connecting with information about Native American ancestors as well as others from around the world.
 This guide will help you understand the different types of DNA tests, what you can expect to discover, and how to use those results to determine your ancestry.

 Understanding Your Purpose for DNA Testing